cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 All variants are inverse-free and constructed from the AES encryption round function {{!FIPS-AES=FIPS.197.2001}}.

-The AEGIS cipher family offers performance that significantly exceeds that of AES-GCM on CPUs with AES instructions.
+The AEGIS cipher family offers performance that significantly exceeds AES-GCM on CPUs with AES instructions.
 Similarly, software implementations not using AES instructions can also be faster, although to a lesser extent.

 Unlike with AES-GCM, nonces can be safely chosen at random with no practical limit when using AEGIS-256 and AEGIS-256X.
 AEGIS-128L and AEGIS-128X also allow for more messages to be safely encrypted when using random nonces.

 With some existing AEAD schemes, such as AES-GCM, an attacker can generate a ciphertext that successfully decrypts under multiple different keys (a partitioning oracle attack) {{LGR21}}.
 This ability to craft a (ciphertext, authentication tag) pair that verifies under multiple keys significantly reduces the number of required interactions with the oracle to perform an exhaustive search, making it practical if the key space is small.
 For example, with password-based encryption, an attacker can guess a large number of passwords at a time by recursively submitting such a ciphertext to an oracle, which speeds up a password search by reducing it to a binary search.

-In AEGIS, finding distinct (key, nonce) pairs that successfully decrypt a given (associated data, ciphertext, authentication tag) tuple is believed to have a complexity that depends on the tag size.
+With AEGIS, finding distinct (key, nonce) pairs that successfully decrypt a given (associated data, ciphertext, authentication tag) tuple is believed to have a complexity that depends on the tag size.
 A 128-bit tag provides 64-bit committing security, which is generally acceptable for interactive protocols.
 With a 256-bit tag, finding a collision becomes impractical.

 Unlike most other AES-based AEAD constructions, leaking a state does not leak the key or previous states.

 Finally, an AEGIS key is not required after the initialization function, and there is no key schedule.
 Thus, ephemeral keys can be erased from memory before any data has been encrypted or decrypted, mitigating cold boot attacks.

-Note that an earlier version of Hongjun Wu and Bart Preneel's paper introducing AEGIS specified AEGIS-128L and AEGIS-256 sporting differences with regards to the computation of the authentication tag and the number of state updates in the `Finalize()` function.
+Note that an earlier version of Hongjun Wu and Bart Preneel's paper introducing AEGIS specified AEGIS-128L and AEGIS-256 with a different `Finalize` function.
 We follow the specification of {{AEGIS}}, which can be found in the References section of this document.

 # Conventions and Definitions